 How to Get Residency in El Salvador

 There are several ways to get residency in El Salvador.
 There are ways to get residency by family connections and by employment in the country.
-Most expats though will want to go down either the pensionista or rentista route to get residency in El Salvador.
+Most ex-pats, though, will want to go down either the pensionado or rentista route to get residency in El Salvador.

-There’s also an residency by investment option.
-Under this category you can set up a business in El Salvador.
+There’s also a residency by investment option.
+Under this category, you can set up a business in El Salvador.
 Provided you inject a small amount of capital, this will also qualify you for residency in El Salvador.

 Residency in El Salvador can be processed more quickly than in some other Central American countries.
 It’s usually possible to get everything completed in a few weeks.

 All residence permits are classed as temporary residence permits for the first three years.
-After 3 years you can apply for a permanent residence permit.
-After you’ve lived in the country for 5 years you can become a citizen of El Salvador.
+After three years, you can apply for a permanent residence permit.
+After you’ve lived in the country for five years, you can become a citizen of El Salvador.

-El Salvador can offer a low cost of living and great lifestyle.
-It has friendly people, magnificent beaches and good food.
+El Salvador can offer a low cost of living and a great lifestyle.
+It has friendly people, magnificent beaches, and good food.
 It’s probably still for the more adventurous, but things are changing quickly.
-Property is being developed for foreigners and crypto enthusiasts are moving there due to the country’s enthusiastic adoption of Bitcoin.
-Only this week the President, Nayib Bukele promised to abolish all taxes on technology, saying:
+Property is being developed for foreigners, and crypto enthusiasts are moving there due to the country’s enthusiastic adoption of Bitcoin.
+Recently, President, Nayib Bukele abolished all taxes on technology, saying: